UrsinaB/ExchangePlatformV0/README.md

 ## 3.1 Data access

 Data for the Exchange Service is accessible on the private Github repository, [https://github.com/UrsinaB/ExchangePlatformV0](https://github.com/UrsinaB/ExchangePlatformV0).
-Persistent database data is located on the file, "crm.mv.db".
+Persistent database data is located on the uploaded file, "crm.mv.db".
 Frontend views were created on and are hosted by Budibase.

 There is no security authorization required for the frontend to access the backend.
 We chose to disable security functions to aid in the technical feasibility of the project's development.
 We do acknowledge, that without token/session access client authentication after registration is not possible.